Quorafind/Obsidian-Map-For-Note/README.md

-# Obsidian Task Progress Bar
+# Obsidian Map For Note

 A plugin for search paths between notes.